Vladimir Putin’s aggression in Ukraine has prompted European countries to rethink their dependence on Russian natural gas.

-The Netherlands, still Europe’s second-largest gas producer, could play a key role in diversifying the continent’s energy supply but much hinges on America’s willingness to export.
+The Netherlands, still Europe’s second largest gas producer, could play a key role in diversifying the continent’s energy supply, but much hinges on America’s willingness to export.

 Former Russian satellite states in Eastern Europe are almost wholly dependent on Russian oil and gas.

-About half of Russia’s gas exports to Europe flow through Ukraine where Western countries believe it is supporting separatist uprisings in an attempt to divide the country and weaken a government in Kiev it perceives as hostile.
+Half of Russia’s gas exports to Europe flow through Ukraine, where Western countries believe it is supporting a separatist uprising in an attempt to divide the country and weaken a government in Kiev it perceives as hostile.

 Although the European Union has imposed sanctions on Russians who are believed to be close to Putin’s regime, its member states hesitate to sever ties with Moscow altogether.

-Although it would take years to build the necessary infrastructure and sign contracts for more transatlantic gas exports, overturning the ban would not only give European countries more leeway in their dealings with Russia; it could also influence Russian decisionmaking today.
+Although it would take years to build the necessary infrastructure and sign contracts for more transatlantic gas exports, overturning the law would not only give European countries more leeway in their dealings with Russia; it could also influence Russian decisionmaking today.

 It was built to preserve the Netherlands’ position as a pivotal distributor of natural gas in Europe.
 The country’s own supplies are running thin.
-The International Energy Agency predicted last week it may have to import gas in as little as ten years’ time.
+The International Energy Agency predicts it may have to import gas in under a decade.